 Quinine has been used for centuries to stave off malaria and scurvy.
 Aside from the obvious use in cocktails, it’s also used by many to reduce leg cramping, the effect being very similar to that of aspirin, on both accounts.
-(I haven’t included it here because it’s not, technically, a food, but look for aspirin as one of the drugs you might consider avoiding if you have Tinnitus).
+(I haven’t included it here because it’s not, technically, a food, but look for aspirin as one of the medications you might consider avoiding if you have tinnitus).

 Both quinine and aspirin can result in salicylate-induced tinnitus.
-The good news is that patients who have discovered a connection between salicylates and T show improvement within a few days of eliminating the culprit from their diets.
+The good news is that patients who have discovered a connection between salicylates and tinnitus show improvement within a few days of eliminating the culprit from their diets.

 Saturated and Trans Fats

 Saturated and trans fats are dangerous to you because they reduce blood flow.
-And, as we’ve discussed above, reduced blood flow increases the symptoms of Tinnitus.
+And, as we’ve discussed above, reduced blood flow increases the symptoms of tinnitus.

-Your GP or family doc has probably already spoken to you about this, so I won’t go into great detail here.
+Your GP or family doctor has probably already spoken to you about this, so I won’t go into great detail here.
 I’ll just use this as my segue to the last item on the list;

 So let’s take a look at what’s in fast food, shall we?
 For that, we can just reference the above list!